bghira/SimpleTuner/OPTIONS.md

                         Weight decay to use.
   --adam_epsilon ADAM_EPSILON
-                        Epsilon value for the Adam optimizer --adam_bfloat16       Whether or not to use stochastic bf16 in Adam.
+                        Epsilon value for the Adam optimizer --adam_bfloat16       Deprecated in favour of --optimizer=adamw_bf16.
-                        Currently the only supported optimizer.
   --max_grad_norm MAX_GRAD_NORM
                         Clipping the max gradient norm can help prevent exploding gradients, but may also harm training by